FirmwGuy/CEP/docs/L1_BOND/topics/BONDS-AND-CONTEXTS.md

     cepFacetPolicy policy;              /* retry / failure contract */
 } cepFacetSpec;
 ```
 Layer 1 uses these specs to know which enzymes to schedule when a context appears.
-Work items store the context handle, facet tag, and checkpoint metadata; completion clears the queue entry under `/bonds/facet_queue/<facet-tag>/<context-hash>` and writes the facet cell under `/data/CEP/L1/facets/<facet-tag>/<context-hash>`.
+Work items store the context handle, facet tag, label, and retry metadata; `cep_facet_dispatch` updates queue state to `pending`, `complete`, or `fatal` and keeps the facet entry in sync under `/data/CEP/L1/facets/<facet-tag>/<context-hash>`.

 ### Concurrency and Ordering
 Layer 1 never bypasses the kernel's heartbeat discipline.
 All helpers:
 - operate within the calling beat and rely on the kernel to commit at N+1.
 - write adjacency mirrors before emitting impulses so readers observe consistent state.
-- respect dependency ordering by resolving L1 facet enzymes through the shared `cepEnzymeRegistry`.
+- respect dependency ordering by resolving L1 facet enzymes through the shared `cepEnzymeRegistry`, with `cep_tick_l1` invoking registered facet handlers after the core agenda resolves.

 ## Q&A
 - **How are bond identities generated?**